Qkyyy/PickupablesObjects-UNITY/README.md

 Hey everyone.
-I made a simple system which allows an object to be picked up, throw it and drop it.
-It's very simple, I made just a basis so someone can expand it according to needs.
-Feel free to download the presentation scene and use the scipt in your project.
+I made a simple system that allows an object to be picked up, dropped and be throwable.
+It's very simple basis which can be expanded to your particular needs.
+Feel free to download the project and use the script in your games!

 ![](presentation.gif)